6 minute read.Last Modified 2021-05-21 11:32 EDT

 If the UI becomes unresponsive after an upgrade or other system operation, clear the site data and refresh the browser (Shift+F5).

 After logging in, the system Dashboard is shown.
 Basic information about the installed version, systems component usage and network traffic are all presented on this screen.
+For users with compatible TrueNAS Hardware, clicking the system image will take you to the System > View Enclosure page.

 The Dashboard provides access to all TrueNAS management options.
 Across the top row are links to outside resources and buttons to control the system.
 There is also a column of options at the left hand side of the screen for accessing the various TrueNAS Configuration screens.